RS-101/ai_highlighter/README.md

 3. Follow the prompts to complete installation

 ### Manual Installation (Developer Mode)
-1. Download the latest release ZIP file
+1. Download the latest release XPI file
 2. Open Firefox and navigate to `about:debugging`
 3. Click "This Firefox"
 4. Click "Load Temporary Add-on"
-5. Select the downloaded ZIP file
+5. Select the downloaded XPI file

 ## Setup